Entanglemons: Cross-platform protected qubits from entanglement: Noise protection beyond uniform approximation and minimal hardware requirements

-Finally, we comment on the hardware efficiency of the entanglemon construction.
+Finally, we comment on the hardware requirements and efficiency of the entanglemon construction and compare the requirements with those of other protected qubit formulations.

 The only lower bound comes from the "no-go result" of $d=1$ to realize immunity from both dephasing and depolarization.
-Hence, a minimal requirement for the entanglemon construction is $d=2$, i.e two ions with hyperfine states, two rows of a pair of superconducting islands or possibly two quantum dots.
-Of course, as we saw above, increasing $d$ will increase the protection further but already at $d=2$ the entanglemon construction should provide protection from both depolarization and dephasing.
+Hence, a minimal requirement for the $Z_{2\beta}$ entanglemon construction is $d=2$, i.e two ions with hyperfine states, two rows of a pair of superconducting islands or possibly two quantum dots.
+Of course, as we saw above, increasing $d$ will increase the protection further but already at modest $d=2-4$ the entanglemon construction should provide protection from both depolarization and dephasing.

 Our analytical analysis has been largely semiclassical hence, one could expect stronger quantum effects at lower values of $d$ which could change the energetics of the entanglemon qubit levels.
 However, since as we saw in sec. \ref{sec_implementations}, the entanglemon levels arise from a general ferromagnet construction or possibly from $\mathbb{C}$P(3) skyrmions arising from generalized ferromagnets.
 In both these cases, quantum (zero-point) fluctuations don't change the qualitative picture from the semiclassical analysis \cite{douccot2018zero}.